Doctors Warn Against Supermodel’s Coconut Oil HabitUpdated: February 20, 2017Celebrity Health, healthy fats

 What’s The Truth About Coconut Oil?

-Coconut oil is one of the most healthy oils anyone can consume!
+Coconut oil is one of the most healthy oils anyone can consume especially for weight loss!
 It is loaded with lauric acid, that wondrous fatty acid that is anti-bacterial, anti-microbial, and anti-fungal.
 The human mammary gland produces lauric acid so that human infants get plenty of this magical fat to protect them from pathogens in their environment.

 The saturated fats in coconut oil are medium chain triglycerides which means they are converted by the body into immediate energy, not as added weight!
 Cows fed coconut oil to fatten them up instead get lean, active, and very energetic!